Richard White: walking/media/heritage

 Blog:

-for older entries see here
+for more recent entries see here

 Breaking the Dead Silence: Engaging with the Legacies of Empire and Slave-Ownership in Bath and Bristol’s Memoryscapes